Forest and Landgrabbing

 on other topics:

-is a Jesuit priest and is considered one of the best surviving Guaraní experts.
+and was considered one of the best surviving Guaraní experts.

 He has been living in Paraguay since 1954 and has spent long periods of time in various Guaraní villages, including in Brazil, after being expelled from the country for a few years in 1976 for publicizing a massacre of indigenous people.